Is there evidence that CBT works?

 Research demonstrates that only pure CBT is effective, and the efficacy of CBT blended into other therapies (i.e. counselling, psychotherapy and hypnotherapy) is not proven.
 Our CBT therapists only provide pure CBT.

-Feel free to read testimonials from some of our clients here
+Feel free to read our testimonials from some of our clients here